itavero/peblar2mqtt/README.md

 ### To Do (amongst other things)

 - [ ] Proper state machine to make sure all data required info is retrieved before sending out Home Assistant MQTT discovery messages
-- [ ] Add a topic to reflect the availability of this daemon (using birth/will messages)
-- [ ] Fix availability config for Home Assistant

 ## Disclaimer